 The Bologna reforms are now well under way in Switzerland.
-However, some experts claim that this process is detrimental to the quality of the technical colleges (Fachhochschulen), and that with academization, vocational training is losing its strong reputation.
+However, some experts claim that this process is detrimental to the quality of the universities of applied sciences (Fachhochschulen), and that vocational training is losing its strong reputation as a result of academization.